Git for Collaboration

 main

-* alice-temperature ← you are here
+* catherine-temperature ← you are here

 The * shows your current branch.